varickt/git-workshop/README.md

 ## Starting your journey

-First, clone this repository:
+First, fork (create your own copy of) and clone this repository:
+You can find the fork button at the top right of the screen on a github repository, or more help about doing that [here](https://help.github.com/articles/fork-a-repo/).

     $ git clone git@github.com:charmcity-code/git-workshop.git

-You may want to fork (create your own copy of) the project on github and clone from your own repo.
-You can find the fork button at the top right of the screen on a github repository, or more help about doing that [here](https://help.github.com/articles/fork-a-repo/).

 Once you have cloned your repository, you should now see a directory called `git-workshop`.
 This is your `working directory`